English

 • Insulin Detemir (Recombinant) Solution for injection; Adults: 10 units subcutaneously once daily or divided twice daily, or alternately, 0.1 to 0.2 units/kg/day subcutaneously once daily or divided twice daily, initially.
 Increase dose by 2 units every 3 days to achieve target fasting plasma glucose without hypoglycemia; reduce dose by 10% to 20% if hypoglycemia of undetermined cause occurs.

-• Insulin Lispro Solution for injection; Adults: 4 units or 10% of basal insulin dose subcutaneously once daily with the largest meal or meal with the greatest postprandial glucose excursion, initially.
+• Insulin Lispro Solution for injection; Adults: 4 units or 10% of basal insulin dose subcutaneously once daily 15 minutes before or immediately after the largest meal or meal with the greatest postprandial glucose excursion, initially.
 Consider lowering the basal insulin dose by 4 units or 10% of basal dose if HbA1c is less than 8%.
 Increase dose by 1 to 2 units or 10% to 15% twice weekly and proceed to full basal-bolus regimen based on blood glucose or HbA1c if further glycemic control is needed; reduce corresponding dose by 10% to 20% if hypoglycemia of undetermined cause occurs.

 Nondrug and supportive care